2DegreesInvesting/ds.tidyeda/README.md

 -   Extract a pattern with a model.

--   Explore the relationship between two variables after removing a pattern.
+-   Explore the relationship again, after removing the pattern.

 ## Resources